-Sitting regally amidst 400 acres of greenery, gardens trailing down to the river Thames, it is easy to see why Cliveden has become muse to so many writers, HG Wells, JM Barrie, George Bernard Shaw and Rudyard Kipling among them.
+Sitting regally amidst 400 acres of greenery, gardens trailing down to the river Thames, it is easy to see why Cliveden has become muse to so many writers including HG Wells, JM Barrie, George Bernard Shaw and Rudyard Kipling.
 In the eighteenth century Alexander Pope described the stately home as “the bower of wanton Shrewsbury and love” – a reference to its conception by the Duke of Buckingham as a love monument to his mistress, the Countess of Shrewsbury.

 From its dawn in the 1660s Cliveden has been the setting of many dramas – tragic, scandalous and politically momentous – that have defined or destabilized the state of the nation.